hydrabus-framework/framework/README.md

 * What's a global options ?

-A global options is an options who will be used for every module loaded.
+A global option is an option who will be used for every module loaded.
 Setting the options with the `setg` command will set the specified options globally for every module loaded.
-Unset a specific global option wiht `unsetg` command.
+Unset a specific global option with `unsetg` command.
-It is also possible to print previously defined global using `show global` command.
+It is also possible to print the previously defined global using `show global` command.

 * Can you give me a typical example of use?

-You identify a SPI flash chip on a hardware device.
+You identify an SPI flash chip on a hardware device.
 You want to dump his memory.
-Simply run `hbfconsole` from a shell and follow this instruction :
+Simply run `hbfconsole` from a shell and follow these instructions :

 1. List available module: